RaviTambade/AspnetMarchWeekend25/Notes/Week12/sessionsunday.md

 >
 > That’s where your code meets the world.”

-  Here’s your content rewritten as a mentor explaining step by step in a **storytelling style**, combining teaching moments with practical insights and a bit of narrative flow:

 ## 👨‍🏫 **Mentor’s Story: Deploying a .NET Core App to the Cloud**

 > *"Let me take you through a real journey I had with my students last weekend.
 No fancy tools, no complex setup—just the CLI, a GitHub repo, and the AWS cloud.
 Let’s dive in."*